Marc Akerstream

-Marc Akerstream (May 24, 1954 – August 15, 1998) was a Canadian actor best known as Tony in the 1995 martial arts film Rumble in the Bronx, starring Jackie Chan.
-He was also a stuntman.
+Marc Akerstream (May 24, 1954 – August 15, 1998) was a Canadian stuntman and actor.
+He was best known for his role as gang leader Tony in the 1995 film Rumble in the Bronx, starring Jackie Chan.

 He died of head injuries while on the set of the Canadian television series The Crow: Stairway to Heaven.
 The accident occurred during filming at Minaty Bay, Vancouver, British Columbia, when he was hit by flying debris while observing an explosion of a rowboat.